 Here you must choose either the tough option which climbs via Col Chécrouit to Courmayeur or the easy option of continuing past the snout of the huge Glacier du Miage to Visaille, where you catch the shuttle bus into Courmayeur.

 Alternative: This is a really long day if you follow the official route all the way to Courmayeur via Col Chécrouit.
-It can be shortened by catching the bus from La Visaille in the Val Veni to Courmayeur.
-This cuts about 10km, 500m ascent and 1100m descent from the day.
-If you want to walk this section we suggest adding an extra night in Courmayeur and returning to La Visaille the next day to walk this section.
+It can be shortened by catching the bus from La Visaille in the Val Veni Valley to Courmayeur.
+This cuts about 6,0miles, 1,600ft ascent and 3,700feet of descent from the day.
+The choice will be yours-one guide will take the strong ones over Col Checrouit, and the other will take a bus to Courmayour.

 Overnight: at Courmayeur